daniel-jong/ESPHome_ITHO_Eco_Fan_CC1101/README.md

 # ESPHome ITHO CVE ECO-FAN 2 control
-Library for NodeMCU ESP8266 in combination with Hassio Home Assistant ESPHome ITHO Eco Fan CC1101 Code is optimized for Itho CVE Eco-fan 2.
-For newer fans, please see the IthoCC1101.cpp file and search for "> 2011" and make the changes as described.
+Library for NodeMCU ESP8266 in combination with Hassio Home Assistant ESPHome ITHO Eco Fan CC1101 Code is optimized for Itho CVE Eco after 2011.

 Trying to get ESPHome to mimic what is comprised in